Pareto optimal moral-hazard-free insurance contracts in behavioral finance framework: Problem formulation

-In an insurance contract design problem, one seeks for the best way to share a potential loss by an insured and an insurer so as to achieve Pareto optimality for them.
+In Pareto optimal (PO, for short; also called Pareto efficient) insurance problem, one seeks the best way for the insurer (an insurance company) and the insured (``She'') to share a potential loss to achieve Pareto optimality or efficiency.

-Let $I(X)$ and $R(X)$ be the losses borne by the insurer and by the insured, respectively, when a potential loss $X\geq 0$ occurs in the future.
-They are called compensation (or indemnity) and retention functions, respectively.